 Evacuation: When living in certain flood zones, there is a possibility that you may need to evacuate your home immediately if a major disaster is imminent.
 In addition, you may not be able to return to your home until local law enforcement deems it safe.

-Resale Value: A home flooded in the past may have a lower resale value than similar houses in the area.
+Resale Value: A home in Dallas flooded in the past may have a lower resale value than similar houses in the area.
 In fact, even if your home hasn’t experienced flood damage but is located in a high-risk flood zone, it could impact your sales price and take longer to sell.

 What to Considering When Buying a Home In A Flood Zone